wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/System health endpoints configuration.md

 # Health endpoints configuration

-Edge Data Store sends health information for all of its OSIsoft Adapters.
-Edge Data Store has the ability to report health of the components to an OMF endpoint capable of receiving health messages.
-To enable this functionality, you must configure HealthEndpoints.
+Edge Data Store can be configured to egress health information for its components to an OMF endpoint capable of receiving health messages.
+Health data is transmitted at a one minute interval.

 ## Configure system health endpoints